Validation

 // any of the fields are present in $data

-// as $fields is the lis
+// as $fields in the list

 $requiredFields = [];